Karce/gupaxtk/DIFFERENCES.md

 The rendering of the benchmark table and of console outputs were calculating every line at the same time.
 Now it only renders what you see.
 It is a significant improvement for your processor, and you can feel the difference if it is not very powerful.

+Updates from Gupaxx does not retrieve xmrig and p2pool from upstream anymore, but use versions in the bundled version.
+This modification prevent bad surprise (see #3).

+It also allows advanced users to use your their own version of p2pool and xmrig.The standalone version of Gupaxx will not replace them.

 ## Security

 With the upgrade of dependencies, cargo audit show no warnings instead of 5 vulnerabilities and 4 allowed warnings for Gupax.